T of C

 so many matters, I want to discuss them all but still I pause.

-Now I've become thin, not from craving wine, and not the sadness of autumn.
+Now I've become thin, not from craving wine,

-I think of (my) man amongst immortals far away, (while I remain in) a mist-locked family tower.
+I think of (my) man amongst immortals far away,

 There is only, in front of my tower, a flowing stream,

-it should recall me and my everlasting vacant stare.
+to reflect memories of me and my everlasting vacant stare.

-This vacant stare: from now there is added a new period of fresh sadness.
+This vacant staring: from now there is added

 In her chamber this forsaken wife forces herself to climb the tower;

-Seeing green willows brings grief;
+seeing green willows brings grief.

 I regret what led to my husband going away for his enfeoffment.